 In this specific market – the housing bubble of 2004-2008 – you had to carefully play the market to flip a house for 6 figures overnight.
 If you were an everyday “Jane” like me, you had to be patient, and make it a long game.
 It wasn’t until recently that I could raise the rent to pay for the mortgage – I basically put the amount of a proper down payment into the condo after the fact, in small bits, month by month.
 In this case, the cost was wildly overinflated, and at odds with the current low rent I could charge.

 But, I refinanced 2 more times to a nice low interest rate, looked at increasing rent once the market increased, finally found a property manager, and now the condo will pay for itself.
 Also, interest is a write off, as you probably already know (though beware of the new tax reform that has limited how much can be written off for some homeowners).
+And while you’re onto the topic of taxes, this thorough article by the Tax Crisis Institute is a huge help come tax time.

 Passive Rental Income During Retirement